 For years I’ve collected restaurant ephemera, postcards, photographs, leaflets, business cards, and every kind of printed material you can think of.
-Eventually that led to wanting to know more about the restaurants in my collection.
+Eventually that led to wanting to know more about the restaurants in my collection, so I began doing research.
 I live in an area with good college libraries.
 They include UMass Amherst which, because it began as an agricultural college and has a hospitality program, has some hard-to-find restaurant trade magazines.
-For over 20 years I’ve researched restaurants in American history, and can say, without bragging, that there are few others in the US who know more about American restaurants of the past two centuries than I do.
+I have also found many treasures in the business library of the Library of Congress in Washington.
+For over 20 years I’ve taken notes and gathered material about restaurants in American history, and can say, without bragging, that there are few others in the US who know more about American restaurants of the past two centuries than I do.

-So I think I’ll stick to blogging for now, which has many satisfactions in its own right.
-Over the years I’ve enjoyed corresponding with readers.
+Blogging has many satisfactions.
+I enjoy corresponding with readers.
+I can’t do extensive research for readers, but I will try to contribute whatever I can.
 We restaurant history fans may be a small minority but I’ve been pleased to learn that we’re a smart bunch of folks interested in the telling details of life and times.

 Restaurants are deeply revealing of our culture’s humanity (and lack thereof).
 How did they justify turning away people with the wrong color of skin?
 They are businesses, yes, but they can’t let business motives crowd out all sense of hospitality.
 That makes for a lot of interesting dilemmas.
 They must make a profit yet appear generous.
 What do they “give away,” what do they charge for?
 I love how they create a “show.”
 I laugh at how corny they can be.
 I like exploring how they are divided into front stage and back stage, the latter so unforgettably illuminated by Anthony Bourdain.